Customized Hair Growth Kit - 60% OFF get started

 Q: How often should I trim my hair to prevent hair aging?

-A: It is recommended to trim hair every 6-8 weeks to prevent split ends and breakage, which can contribute to hair aging.
+A: It is recommended that hair be trimmed every 6-8 weeks to prevent split ends and breakage, which can contribute to hair aging.

-Q: Can using hair care products too often contribute to hair aging?
+Q: Can the use of hair care products too often contribute to hair aging?

 A: Yes, using hair care products too often or using products that contain harsh chemicals can contribute to hair aging and damage.
 It is important to use gentle products that are specifically formulated for your hair type and to avoid overusing them.